A brief insight into the key factors that drove impact in 2015 and 2016.

-Our Kenya program supports farmers growing maize and beans over one long season, and we also offer a range of add-on products such as solar lights, vegetable seeds, improved crop storage bags, cook stoves and sanitary pads.
+Our Kenya operations support farmers growing maize and beans over one long season per year, and we also offer a range of add-on products such as solar lights, vegetable seeds, improved crop storage bags, cook stoves, and sanitary pads.

-Our Rwanda program supports farmers growing a wide range of crops, notably maize, climbing beans, bush beans, potatoes, and rice, over two seasons.
-We also offer a range of add-on products such as solar lights, trees, and coffee fertilizer.
+The Rwanda program, our second-oldest, supports farmers growing a wide range of crops, notably maize, climbing beans, bush beans, potatoes, and rice, over two growing seasons per year.
+We also offer a range of add-on products, such as solar lights and coffee fertilizer.
+In addition, in 2016 we delivered more than 1.8 million grevillea tree seedlings to farmers, which promise to improve soil, prevent erosion, and provide timber.

-In 2015, we added an additional $43 in agricultural profit on average over the two growing seasons from our core program.
-Add-on products, such as trees and solar lamps, added another $11 to our average impact.
-Impact from these products is not as high as in other countries given the relatively lower energy costs (so smaller energy savings from solar lights), and the fact that fewer trees are distributed.
-Altogether, even this modest amount represents a 53% improvement in profits relative to a comparison group.
+In 2016, we added an additional $58 in agricultural profit on average over the two growing seasons from our core program.
+Add-on products, such as trees and solar lamps, added another $15 to our average impact, bringing the total to $73 of impact on average per participating farmer.
+Even this modest amount represents a 53% improvement in profits relative to a comparison group.

-It is increasingly difficult for us to achieve high dollar impacts for One Acre Fund farmers relative to comparison farmers in Rwanda because nonparticipating farmers have improved access to training through farmer promoters and inputs through agro-dealers.
-While this represents a measurement challenge (we have a role in the programs which reach comparison farmers), we view this overall as great news for farmers nation-wide.
+It is increasingly difficult for us to achieve high dollar impacts for One Acre Fund farmers relative to comparison farmers in Rwanda because non-One Acre Fund farmers have improved access to both training and inputs through a national farmer extension program and a government program to increase access to inputs.
+One Acre Fund is involved in supporting both of these programs in partnership with the government.
+While this represents a measurement challenge, we view this overall as great news for farmers nationwide.

-Our Burundi program supports farmers growing maize, beans, and potatoes, over two seasons, and also offers solar lights on credit.
+Our Burundi program supports farmers growing maize, beans, and potatoes over two growing seasons per year, and also offers solar lights, trees, and grain storage bags on credit.

-Add-on products, such as trees and solar lamps, added another $4 per farmer on average.
-Impacts from add-on products are relatively small in Burundi for two main reasons.
-Firstly, Burundians generally spend less on energy than other countries, so it takes them longer to realize the returns from investing in a solar lamp, and secondly, adoption of these products is relatively low comparative to other countries.
-Still, together this represents a 111% improvement in profits relative to a comparison group.
-We tend to see high percent improvements in Burundi because the base profit for farmers there is so modest, so each dollar improvement represents a significant improvement in a farmer’s income.
+Add-on products, such as trees and solar lamps, added another $4 per farmer on average, bringing the total to $100 of profit impact.
+Impacts from add-on products are relatively small in Burundi because Burundians generally spend less on energy than other countries, so it takes them longer to realize the returns from investing in a solar lamp, and typical adoption of non-agricultural products is relatively low.
+Still, together this represents a 73% improvement in profits relative to a comparison group.

-Our Tanzania program supports farmers growing maize during one long season, and also offers solar lights on credit.
+Our Tanzania program supports farmers growing maize during one long season per year, and also offers solar lights on credit.